Brian Dozier: Amateur career

-Dozier attended and played baseball for Itawamba Agricultural High School located in Fulton, Mississippi, becoming a local star in the town of 4,000.
+Dozier played baseball for Itawamba Agricultural High School located in Fulton, Mississippi, becoming a local star in the town of 4,000.
 In baseball, he was selected All-State for two years and named "Player of the Year" in north Mississippi.
 He also received varsity letters in football, golf, and basketball.
 While playing in high school, he also played for American Legion Baseball's Post 49's Tupelo 49ers from 2002–2005.

 College career

 Dozier attended the University of Southern Mississippi and played college baseball for the Southern Mississippi Golden Eagles from 2006 through 2009.
 He was named a Freshman All-American and selected to the Conference USA All-Freshman Team.
-In 224 career games at Southern Miss, he hit .355 with 55 doubles, seven triples, 16 home runs, and 152 runs batted in.
+In 224 career games at Southern Miss, Dozier hit .355 with 55 doubles, seven triples, 16 home runs, and 152 runs batted in.
 He was a member of the Southern Miss team that went to the College World Series in 2009.
-He played for the Bethesda Big Train of the Cal Ripken Collegiate Baseball League in 2006.
+Dozier played for the Bethesda Big Train of the Cal Ripken Collegiate Baseball League in 2006.

 Professional career

 Minnesota Twins

 The Minnesota Twins selected Dozier in the eighth round of the 2009 Major League Baseball Draft.
-He was chosen as the Twins Minor League Player of the Year in 2011.
+He was chosen as the Twins' Minor League Player of the Year in 2011.
 The Twins invited Dozier to spring training in 2012.

 Dozier was called up in May 2012 to replace Justin Morneau.
-On May 13, Dozier hit his first career Major League home run off Ricky Romero of the Toronto Blue Jays.
-In 2012 he batted .234/.271/.332 with 6 home runs in 316 at bats.
-In 2013 he batted .244/.312/.414.
+On May 13, Dozier hit his first career Major League home run, off Ricky Romero of the Toronto Blue Jays.
+In 2012, he batted .234/.271/.332 with six home runs in 316 at bats.
+In 2013, Dozier batted .244/.312/.414.

 In 2014, Dozier surpassed Hall of Famer Paul Molitor's Twins franchise record of 25 runs scored in the month of April, a record that had stood for 18 years.
-Dozier was not selected to the 2014 All-Star Game, however he was selected by American League captain José Bautista to participate in the 2014 Home Run Derby.
+Dozier was not selected to the 2014 All-Star Game; however, he was selected by American League captain José Bautista to participate in the 2014 Home Run Derby.
 On August 20, Dozier became the first second baseman in Twins history and 13th in MLB history to hit 20 home runs and steal 20 bases in one season.
 Additionally, Dozier was the first Twins player since Torii Hunter did so in 2004.
 At season's end, Dozier scored the second most runs in a season (112) in Minnesota's history since Chuck Knoblauch tallied 117 runs in 1997.
 On defense, he led American League second basemen in errors (15) and assists (475).